 Hernandez was pronounced dead after paramedics arrived.

-The official autopsy ruled the death as a homicide and listed the cause of death as cardiopulmonary arrest, the same conclusion reached in the death of George Floyd.
+The official autopsy ruled the death as a homicide and listed the cause as cardiopulmonary arrest, the same conclusion reached in the death of George Floyd.

 In this case, two private individuals working as security guards acted to detain Hernandez even though they had no proof or suspicion that he had committed a crime.
 They told him to stop running and when he didn’t, then detained him, handcuffed him, and killed him, even if inadvertently.